-Continuing students (those who have completed courses in the M.B.A.
-Program) may take a leave of absence from the program for one or two semesters by completing a 'Leave of Absence' form and filling it with the Office of Admissions and Records.
+Students may take a leave of absence from the program for one or two semesters by completing a 'Leave of Absence' form and filing it with the Office of Admissions and Records.
 Students who take more than two semesters off and/or do not complete a 'Leave of Absence' form must reapply and meet current admission standards as presented above.
 In addition, the GMAT used to determine that admission can not be more than 5 years old.
 Students readmitted may have to recertify courses.
 Recertification is necessary for any course that will be more than 7 years old the semester the degree is granted.